rfordatascience/tidytuesday/.github/pr_instructions.md

   - Run the first line of `saving.R` to create the functions we'll use to save your dataset.
   - Provide the name of your directory as `dir_name`.
   - Use `ttsave()` for each dataset you created in `cleaning.R`, substituting the name fo the dataset for `YOUR_DATASET_DF`.
 3. `{dataset}.md`: Edit the `{dataset}.md` files to describe your datasets.
-There should be one file for each dataset saved in step 5.
+There should be one file for each of your datasets.
 Most likely you only need to fill in the "description" column with a description of each variable.
 4. `intro.md`: Edit the `intro.md` file to describe your dataset.
 You don't need to add a `# Title` at the top; this is just a paragraph or two to introduce the week.
 5. Find at least one image for your dataset, and ideally two.
 These often come from the article about your dataset.
 If you can't find an image, create an example data visualization, and save that.
 Save the images in your folder as `png` files.
 6. `meta.yaml`: Edit `meta.yaml` to provide information about your dataset.